Top Casino Bonuses - September 2017

 Just 50 days later he had achieved his goal.
 Donahey successfully lost 14.4 pounds by exercising vigorously for five days a week and by exercising moderately for one day each week by testing new virtual reality games.

 He took one day to rest each week.
+Then he spent his time playing blackjack for real money.

 There is no question that Donahey lost weight.
 Not only does the scale tell this tale, but he is also noticeably smaller around his midsection.